Quantum steering: Definition

+If an assemblage is not unsteerable it is called steerable.
+A state is called unsteerable (steerable) if there exists measurements such that an unsteerable (steerable) assemblage can be created from it.

 Local hidden state model

 Let us do some comparison among Bell nonlocality, quantum steering, and quantum entanglement.
 By definition, a Bell nonlocal which does not admit a local hidden variable model for some measurement setting, a quantum steering state is a state which does not admit a local hidden state model for some measurement assemblage and state assemblage, and quantum entangled state is a state which is not separable.
 They share a great similarity.